csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **a**.
 Draw the portion of the state space for states 1 to 15.

 **b**.
 Suppose the goal state is 11.
-List the order in which nodes will be visited for breadth- first search, depth-limited search with limit 3, and iterative deepening search.
+List the order in which nodes will be visited for breadthfirst search, depth-limited search with limit 3, and iterative deepening search.

 **c**.
 How well would bidirectional search work on this problem?
 What is the branching factor in each direction of the bidirectional search?